ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 Given that there's some time where it might be very much not "business as usual" be proactive in getting through those backlog of tasks that you can still do.

 ### Social distancing

+As much as possible avoid events with a large number of attendees.
+If you are organizing events with a large number of attendees please cancel of postpone them.

+#### Meetings

+Encourage your clients and business partners to move any meetings to teleconference meetings if possible.
+It is best to be proactive about this and to start rescheduling meetings to be online as soon as possible.

+Start by preparing internally for teleconferences if you haven't already, make notes on what is most effective for you.
+Share your teleconference notes to help your clients join you this way.

 ### Help community members and employees who get sick